Attribute Plugins

 The data-on

-attribute works with built-in events and custom events.
-Note that the data-on-submit
+attribute works with built-in events and custom

 event listener prevents the default submission behavior of forms.